yukoba/nd4j/getstarted.md

 Just check your installed programs.

 ### Installation
-We recommend installing [IntelliJ](https://www.jetbrains.com/idea/download/).
-You will be perfectly fine with the free community edition.
+We recommend [IntelliJ](https://www.jetbrains.com/idea/download/), and its free, community edition does the job.

-For picky ones, these are some equivalent IDEs: [Eclipse](http://books.sonatype.com/m2eclipse-book/reference/creating-sect-importing-projects.html) or [Netbeans](http://wiki.netbeans.org/MavenBestPractices).
+If you prefer, ND4J can also be used with [Eclipse](http://books.sonatype.com/m2eclipse-book/reference/creating-sect-importing-projects.html) or [Netbeans](http://wiki.netbeans.org/MavenBestPractices).

 Now you can easily import the ND4J project via [Intellij](http://stackoverflow.com/questions/1051640/correct-way-to-add-lib-jar-to-an-intellij-idea-project) (or again, for picky ones via [Eclipse](http://stackoverflow.com/questions/3280353/how-to-import-a-jar-in-eclipse) or [Netbeans](http://gpraveenkumar.wordpress.com/2009/06/17/abc-to-import-a-jar-file-in-netbeans-6-5/)).

 # Next Steps

 Now you're ready to run the examples cited in our [documentation](../elementwise.html).
-We recommend that you launch your IDE, load the ND4J project and open the examples subdirectory.
-Locate one of them and click run.
-If everything was installed correctly you should see numbers appear as the program output.
-You can start inspecting/messing with the code.
+We recommend that you launch your IDE, load the ND4J project, and open the examples subdirectory.
+Right-click on one of them and select "Run" from the drop-down menu.
+If everything was installed correctly, you should see numbers appear as the program output.
+In the right window, you can also start inspecting/playing with the code.

 Once you are comfortable with the examples, you might want to change the dependencies defined in the POM files.
 Learn how to change the [dependencies here](http://nd4j.org/dependencies.html).

-For further questions or feedback please contact us through our [Google Groups Forum](https://groups.google.com/forum/#!forum/nd4j).
+If you have questions or feedback, please contact us through our [Google Groups Forum](https://groups.google.com/forum/#!forum/nd4j).

 Useful links:

 * ND4J [project](http://nd4j.org/) and [Github repository](https://github.com/SkymindIO/nd4j).
 * DeepLearning4J [project](http://deeplearning4j.org/) and [Github repository](https://github.com/SkymindIO/deeplearning4j).